evanx/redex/README.md

 Differences:
 - Nginx is mature, powerful, stable and performant
-- Redix is immature, partially implemented, untested in production, buggy
+- Redix is half-baked and buggy
 - Nginx is scriptable using Lua
 - Redix is extensible using JavaScript
 - Redix does not yet support HTTPS and many other features of Nginx